E-cigarettes: Facts, stats and regulations

 - JUUL also hired social media influencers for product promotion.
 The company had an entire department dedicated to influencer marketing and specifically looked for influencers under 30 and created a “VIP Portal” for celebrities.

 There are substantial research gaps in proving the effectiveness of e-cigarettes as quit smoking aids.
-The 2018 NASEM report found limited evidence on the effectiveness of e-cigarettes to promote quitting.
-Additionally, e-cigarettes are not approved as quit aids by the U.S. Preventative Service Task Force or the FDA.
+The 2020 Surgeon General’s Report on smoking cessation found that there is “inadequate evidence” to conclude that e-cigarettes increase smoking cessation.
+Similarly, the 2018 National Academies (NASEM) report found limited evidence on the effectiveness of e-cigarettes to promote quitting.

-While some e-cigarettes may be an effective resource for quitting smoking, the diversity of products as well as the variations in quality and the lack of regulation make determining the potential of any particular product as a quit aid difficult.
-Some smokers have switched to e-cigarettes or used them to quit tobacco completely; however, e-cigarettes, unlike FDA-approved cessation therapies, lack an evidence base that demonstrates their safety and efficacy.
+While some e-cigarettes may help some people quit, the diversity of products as well as the variations in quality and the lack of regulation make determining the potential of any particular product as a quit aid difficult.
+Some smokers have switched to e-cigarettes or used them to quit tobacco completely, however, e-cigarettes, unlike FDA-approved cessation therapies, lack an evidence base that demonstrates their safety and efficacy.
 Truth Initiative supports regulation that encourages the development of consistently less harmful nicotine delivery alternatives that allow smokers to quit tobacco altogether or switch completely to a much less harmful, well-regulated product.

 Age differences: Reasons for e-cigarette use